 If you are closeted in some areas of your life, OutCasting is a safe space and we can take steps to protect your identity.

 OutCasting holds weekly production sessions in the afternoon or evening at our studios in Yonkers, Westchester County, New York, so you must be able to get there regularly.
-We are establishing a bureau at Michigan State University, so if you're a student there, you can also join us.
+We also have a bureau at Michigan State University, so if you're a student there, you can also join us.
 More info...

 For youth participants, working on OutCasting is much more than just an after-school activity.
 When asked why this show was important to her, Nora, one of the student participants, said, “I’m strengthening my voice as a supporter of LGBTQ rights through radio.
 Not only am I working for a cause I truly believe in, I’m also developing media skills that I wouldn’t have gotten anywhere else.”

-If you're interested in joining the OutCasting team in New York's lower Hudson valley or in NYC, please view this video:
+If you're interested in joining the OutCasting team in New York's lower Hudson valley, please view this video:

 To see what other OutCasters have to say about the program, check out our OutCasting videos and read the front-page article [pdf] that ran in the lower Hudson valley's Journal News on the day OutCasting debuted in October 2011.
 You can also read OutCasting's founding document.